Codist is a Visual Studio extension which strives to provide better coding experience and productivity for C# programmers.

 Customization of Syntax Highlight Styles

-Syntax definitions under the All languages section apply to all languages; those under Comment section apply to comment taggers (see below), others apply to corresponding languages accordingly.
+Syntax definitions in the All languages section will list all syntax styles for any languages installed; those under Tagged comments section apply to comment taggers (see below), others apply to corresponding languages accordingly.

 Note: Font size is relative value to editor default font size.
 Halfly checked checkboxes denote default syntax styles are used.